Cloth Diapering for Beginners: Tips on How to Start with Cloth Diapers

 Types of cloth diapers

-Many cloth diaper types exist but I don’t want to overwhelm you with too many options right away.
+Many cloth diaper types exist which can be very overwhelming to cloth diapering beginners.
 Below you can find the most popular options out there.
 They vary greatly in price and user-friendliness so I recommend purchasing a few of each type you might be interested in to try them out to see if you like using them and if they fit your baby.

 This is a square piece of fabric, usually cotton, bamboo, or hemp, that can be folded into the shape of a diaper.
 It is placed around your baby's bum where it is closed with a snappi.
 As a flat/pre-fold is only the absorbent material, it needs a waterproof cover.